Academic policies and procedures

 How can I submit a request for an extra test without sharing my personal circumstances?

-For all the above-mentioned cases, you can also discuss your circumstances with a study advisor if you prefer not to share the reasons via the form.
+For all the above-mentioned cases, you can also discuss your circumstances with a study advisor if you prefer not to share the reasons via the application form.
 You will however deregister using the form and indicate that the circumstances are known to the study advisor.
 The department will then request advice from the study advisor.

 What happens when I fall ill for the second time?